 In a community solar model, a developer – not a utility – builds a solar garden.
 Customers buy an interest, often marketed as a number of panels, so they can share in the bulk-purchasing power without having to build a solar array on their own property.

 Sweeney says the arrangement has certain benefits, such as tax credits, that the Xcel model does not offer.
+Mr Bet – the best casinos according to players in 2022.
+At the link you will find a full review of online casinos with a breakdown of bonuses, promotions, offers for players.
+Mr Bet Casino is rich in interesting and varied games.
+Don’t miss your chance to play with the best.
 CEC works with Xcel on the Solar*Rewards Community program, and customers receive monthly electric bill credits and quarterly renewable energy certificate payments.
 The proposed Solar*Connect program is different, Sweeney says, in that the utility wants to sell direct power to ratepayers at a premium.

 He thinks Xcel's program is analogous to the utility's Windsource program, wherein customers pay a premium in addition to their regular electricity bill, and the extra money supports wind power development.